risk-first/website/menagerie/Process-Risk.md

 Mechanisms like [insurance](https://en.wikipedia.org/wiki/Insurance_policy), [contracts](https://en.wikipedia.org/wiki/Contract) and [guarantees](https://en.wikipedia.org/wiki/Guarantee) help mitigate this risk at the cost of complexity and expense.

-## Feedback Loops

-Processes tend to work well for the common cases, because *practice makes perfect*.  but they are really tested when unusual situations occur.
-Having mechanisms to deal with edge-cases can incur [Complexity Risk]Complexity-Risk), so often it's better to try and have clear boundaries of what is "in" and "out" of the process' domain.

-Sometimes, processes are _not_ used commonly.
-How can we rely on them anyway?
-Usually, the answer is to build in extra feedback loops anyway:

-- Testing that backups work, even when no backup is needed.
-- Running through a disaster recovery scenario at the weekend.
-- Increasing the release cadence, so that we practice the release process more.

-The feedback loops allow us to perform [Retrospectives and Reviews](Review) to improve our processes.

 ## Sign-Offs

 Often, Processes will include sign-off steps.
-The Sign-Off is an interesting mechanism:  by signing off on something for the business, people are usually in some part staking their reputation on something being right.
-Therefore, you would expect that sign-off involves a lot of [Agency Risk](Agency-Risk):  people don't want to expose themselves in career-limiting ways.
-Therefore, the bigger the risk they are being asked to swallow, the more cumbersome and protracted the sign off process.
-Often, Sign Offs boil down to a balance of risk for the signer:  on the one hand, personal risk from signing off, on the other, the risk of upsetting the rest of the staff waiting for the sign-off, and the [Dead End Risk]() of all the effort gone into getting the sign off if they don't.
+The [Sign-Off](Sign-Off) is an interesting mechanism:
+ - By signing off on something for the business, people are usually in some part staking their reputation on something being right.
+ - Therefore, you would expect that sign-off involves a lot of [Agency Risk](Agency-Risk):  people don't want to expose themselves in career-limiting ways.
+ - Therefore, the bigger the risk they are being asked to swallow, the more cumbersome and protracted the sign off process.

+Often, [Sign Offs](Sign-Off) boil down to a balance of risk for the signer:  on the one hand, _personal, career risk_ from signing off, on the other, the risk of upsetting the rest of the staff waiting for the sign-off, and the [Dead End Risk](Complexity-Risk#dead-end-risk) of all the effort gone into getting the sign off if they don't.

 This is a nasty situation, but there are a couple of ways to de-risk this:
- - break signoffs down into bite-size chunks of risk that are acceptable to those doing the sign-off.
+ - break [Sign Offs](Sign-Off) down into bite-size chunks of risk that are acceptable to those doing the sign-off.
  - Agree far-in-advance the sign-off criteria.
-As discussed in [Risk Theory](Risk-Theory), people have a habit of heavily discounting future risk, and it's much easier to get agreement on the criteria than it is to get the sign-off.
+As discussed in [Risk Theory](Risk-Theory), people have a habit of heavily discounting future risk, and it's much easier to get agreement on the _criteria_ than it is to get the sign-off.